 Move Your Body, Move Your Life!
 If you think that’s cheesy, jog/hike five kilometers 2-3x per week, and do 200 push-ups a day for six weeks.
 Then, dare to tell me you ain’t feeling amazing!

 You miss 100% of the casts you don’t take.

 Every step counts.

-My bucket list is basically a fishing destination list that lives and grows in Evernote.
-Without publicising the entire list, here are a few things I will need to do before I die:
+My bucket list is basically a fishing destination list that perennially lives and grows.
+Without publicizing the entire list, here are a few things I want to do before I die: